gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 Make sure to run this on the **secondary** server as it removes all PostgreSQL's data before running `pg_basebackup`.

-1. SSH into your database primary server and login as root:
+1. SSH into your GitLab secondary server and login as root:

     ```
     sudo -i